More Over-the-Counter Human Drugs that May Be Safe for Dogs

 Some human drugs are dangerous and can even be fatal when given to dogs.
-When a dog develops a health problem at home such as vomiting, diarrhea, or coughing, many pet owners want to know what they can safely give their dogs at home before taking their dog to the veterinarian.
+When a dog develops a health problem at home such as vomiting, diarrhea, or coughing, many pet owners want to know what they can safely give their dogs at home before taking them to the veterinarian.

-Allergy Medications (con’t)
+Allergy Medications

 16. Cetirizine (Zyrtec®)

-Cetirizine, commonly known by the brand name Zyrtec®, belongs to a class or drugs known as antihistamines, similar to Benadryl.
-It is commonly used in dogs with allergic symptoms such as inflamed and/or itchy skin.
-In cats, Cetirizine is more commonly used to treat inflammation of the nose and sinus.
-Many pet owners prefer Cetirizine over Benadryl because of its longer lasting effects.
+Cetirizine, commonly known by the brand name Zyrtec®, belongs to a class or drugs known as antihistamines, like Benadryl.
+It is commonly used in dogs with allergic symptoms, such as inflamed and/or itchy skin.

 A common dose used for dogs is 0.25 to 0.5 mg per pound of body weight.
-Therefore a ten-pound dog would get 2.5 to 5 mg total dose and a 50-pound dog would get 12.5 mg to 25 mg total dose.
+Therefore, a ten-pound dog would get 2.5 to 5 mg total dose and a 50-pound dog would get 12.5 mg to 25 mg total dose.
 Common OTC pill sizes are 10 mg.

 17. Chlorpheniramine (Chlor-tabs® or Chlor-Trimeton®)

-Chlorpheniramine is contraindicated in dogs with glaucoma, lung disease, heart disease, high blood pressure and prostate gland enlargement.
+Chlorpheniramine is contraindicated in dogs with glaucoma, lung disease, heart disease, high blood pressure, and prostate gland enlargement.

 18. Fexofenadine (Allegra®)

 Fexofenadine, commonly known as Allegra or Telfast, is an antihistamine drug that can be used to control itching and other signs related to allergic conditions.
-It is important only to use products that indicate the active ingredient is Fexofenadine.
-Formulas containing Fexofenadine and pseudoephedrine, such as Allegra-D can be toxic to dogs so please be VERY careful.
-Make sure if you give Fexofenadine to your dog, that Fexofenadine is the ONLY ingredient.
-Learn more about how to safely give Fexofenadine to your dog.
+It is important only to use products that indicate the active ingredient as Fexofenadine.

 19. Loratadine (Claritin®)

 Loratadine, commonly known as Claritin or Alavert, is a type of antihistamine drug commonly used in dogs to control itchy skin.
 Loratadine is typically considered less sedating than other antihistamines.
-Learn more about how to safely dose Loratadine.

 20. Traumeel (T-Relief®)

-T-Relief contains a combination of plant and mineral extracts.
+It contains a combination of plant and mineral extracts.
 It has gained popularity in veterinary medicine as an alternative to the class of drugs called non-steroidal anti-inflammatory drugs (commonly abbreviated as NSAIDs) because of its good results with minimal to no side effects.

 21. Zeel